 Other than attending law school in Spokane, Washington, I have spent my entire life in Reno, Nevada.
-I am a Reed High School graduate.
+I am a Reed High School graduate, and recipient of the Governor Guinn Millennium Scholarship.
 I graduated from the University of Nevada, Reno, receiving a Bachelor of Arts Degree in Psychology (with a minor in drug and alcohol addiction counseling and prevention services) and a Master’s Degree in Justice Management.

 Prior to attending law school, I worked for several years at the very well-known and well-respected Reno law firm of Erickson, Thorpe, & Swainston, Ltd. Working in law inspired me to pursue law school, and that is exactly what I did.
 I graduated Magna Cum Laude from Gonzaga University School of Law.
 While in law school, I received the CALI Excellence for the Future Award in Legal Research and Writing IV, and also served as Associate Editor of the Gonzaga Law Review and interned for Honorable Deborah R. Hayes of the Spokane County District Court.

 After law school, I was afforded the opportunity to return to Erickson, Thorpe & Swainston, Ltd. -- this time as a civil litigation attorney practicing primarily in the areas of insurance defense, personal injury, and employment law.
 While I knew that I loved and was good at litigating, I did not find my niche in civil litigation because it didn’t fulfill my passion of helping people and making a difference in their lives.
 Thus, when Marilyn York inquired as to whether I would be interested in joining her family law practice, I was extremely honored and excited.
 After my first meeting with her, I knew that family law would be the perfect area of law for me and that I would be a great fit for her office.
 I never looked back.